Sanjit1/countingDiscoKindaBot/README.md

 # countingDiscoKindaBot
- A Chrome extention to count numbers
+Python script to spam numbers on Discord